 Introduction to Affiliate Tracking: How It Works and Why It Matters

 Are you getting the most out of your affiliate marketing?
 Affiliate tracking is key.
 It tracks customer actions and offers insights to boost your program’s success.
-With affiliate marketing spending in the U.S. rising from $5.4 billion in 2017 to $8.2 billion in 20221, tracking is more important than ever.
+With affiliate marketing spending in the U.S. rising from $5.4 billion in 2017 to ~$9.1 billion in 2023 and expected to exceed ~$13.6 billion in 2024, tracking is more important than ever.

 Affiliate tracking lets brands see how customers interact with their content.
 This data helps understand your program’s success, spot top-performing affiliates, and pay them fairly.
-In fact, 81% of major media publishers see affiliate content as vital1.
+In fact, ~81% of advertisers and ~84% of publishers use affiliate marketing programs.

 But tracking comes with its own set of challenges.
-About $160 million in monthly commissions are lost due to broken affiliate links1.
-Privacy concerns and changes in browser tech, like Google’s plan to stop third-party cookies by 20251, add to the hurdles.
+About $160 million in monthly commissions are lost due to broken affiliate links.
+Privacy concerns and changes in browser tech, like Google’s plan to stop third-party cookies by 2025, add to the hurdles.

 In this article, we’ll dive into affiliate tracking’s details.
 We’ll look at different tracking methods and strategies for success in performance marketing.
 Join us to learn how to optimize your affiliate program and grow your business.